fablabbcn/mdef-docs/docs/2025-26/year-1/t-2/design-studio-02/index.md

 | ----------- | ------------------------------------            |
 | 50%         | Faculty (including written assignment)          |
 | 50%         | Self-Evaluation                                 |

-Self-Evaluation Question: Look back at the interventions you did last term and analyze them by self-evaluating your development:

-- How much have you involved your community through your design interventions?
-- Did your process involve others in the design and implementation of the interventions?
-How meaningful do you think the interventions were for the external people that were involved?
-- In terms of situating your interventions, how successful were you in considering the resilience, material flows, situated knowledges and existing infrastructures in your design process?
-- Were you able to draft an alternative present through the iterative reflective process offered by the outcomes of your design interventions?

 !!! ects "European Credit Transfer and Accumulation System (ECTS)"